lewismj/tiki_scala/README.md

 The goal is to implement standard set of graph algorithms in a clear, concise and simple fashion.

+The planned Rose-Tree should be the only implementation that makes use of the Monad functionality within cats, as a copy of Haskell's Data.Tree.

 Waffle board [here](https://waffle.io/lewismj/tiki).